learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 Minor new features
 ~~~~~~~~~~~~~~~~~~
 - Added a "return to profile" button to the grade change request form
+- When approving, cancelling, or rejecting a class, you will now always be redirected to that class's /manageclass page (when deleting a class, you will always go to the /dashboard)
+- Improved the download button on the customform response page (made it larger and added a legend)
+- Added ability to enable/disable contact form (see the "contact_form_enabled" tag)
+- Added a default page at /contact.html (falls back to QSD if it existed before)

 Minor bug fixes
 ~~~~~~~~~~~~~~~